ashwinKumar0505/js-localstorage-change-detector/Readme.md

 ### Basic Usage

-1.To make the lsChangeDetector to watch all the keys and execute any one of the key is changed.
+1.To make the lsChangeDetector to watch all the keys and execute a call back if any of the keys changed.

 ```js
 import lsChangeDetector from 'js-localstorage-change-detector';